cloudmesh/cloudmesh-robot/documentation/source/marvelmind.md

 ### Introduction to the Marvelmind Positioning System

 The [Marvelmind Indoor Navigation System](marvelmind.com) is an indoor navigation system designed for providing location data to autonomous robots, vehicles (AGV) and copters.
-The precision is rated to be +- 2cm.
+The precision is rated to be +-2cm.

-The following requirements exist to run it within our Lab:
+The following requirements exist to run it:

-* Windows PC with Windows 10.
+* One Windows PC with Windows 10 to configure the beacon.
-* Mac with Mac OSX Sierra.
-* Windows Defender anti-malware software.
+* Antivirus software to assure the software you donload and install is virus free.
-* Marvelmind HW 4.5 or 4.9 package + additional beacons as needed.
+* Marvelmind HW 4.5 or 4.9 package and additional beacons as needed.

+In our setup we use the PC to configure the beacosn, but conduct all interaction with them thorugh a

+* Mac with Mac OSX with the newest OS installed.

 ### Marvelmind Environment Setup